 Here at JOIN, we’ve even embedded our continuous feedback culture into our company values.
 A powerful feedback culture is ingrained in your company’s DNA.

 Creating a feedback culture

 Remember that creating a feedback culture requires more than just quarterly performance reviews and the odd employee survey.
 You need to make it a part of everything you do and try out different ways of giving and receiving feedback that work for you.

 Building a strong feedback culture isn’t easy.
 And we can ensure you it will take time, effort, and a lot of mistakes.
 But with the right tools and a real growth mindset, you too can create a culture of feedback that thrives.

-Need more inspiration on how to grow and work efficiently within your business?
-Then check out our effective meeting guide.
+Need more inspiration on how to grow and work efficiently within your business with the help of feedback?
+Then check out our article on giving candidate feedback after rejection.